My tiaras are designed for adults. They are built to last; however, they need to be handled with care.

 - Though each are built with some pliability, do not over-shape or bend tiaras–especially those using rhinestone cup chains.
 If you over shape rhinestone cup chains, you will warp the cup chain securing the rhinestones, and the rhinestones will fall out.
 Also, reshaping your tiara can warp the tiara and damage or break the design–such as ruining center points and symmetry or breaking wires.

 - Try not to drop your tiaras.
 Most of my designs incorporate rhinestones, which are made of glass.
+You could chip the stones.

 - Do not leave your tiaras in the car.
 Keep them at room temperature and avoid exposing them to extreme high and low temperatures.